 Editor’s note: This article is part of a series written by students with first-hand experience of anxiety disorders.
 Their aim is to help their peers by sharing their personal experiences and the triumphs and setbacks they’ve faced in managing their condition.
 Haley Blank, a high school senior, worked with Dr Michele Cascardi, a licensed clinical psychologist and university professor, who guided Haley’s research and writing.
 Dr Cascardi’s expertise adds to the authenticity of Haley’s experiences.
 For another compelling account, readers may find Kathryn Dewitt’s story of interest.

-Final Exam – Question #1 (Multiple choice): What are the primary components of anxiety associated with tests or other academic evaluations?
+Final Exam – Question 1 (Multiple Choice): What components primarily contribute to anxiety associated with tests or other academic assessments?

 - Physical sensations

 - All of the above

 Final Examination – Question 2 (Essay): List five actionable steps to effectively manage test anxiety.

 (Answer Sheet: see below)